Weight Watchers Recipe of the Day: Greek Potato Salad

 And the original recipe calls for dried herbs.
 If you use fresh, you'll want to increase the amounts 2 to 3 times, or to taste.

-According to my calculations, each serving of this Greek-Inspired Potato Salad has about 294 calories, *8 Weight Watchers PointsPlus, *11 Weight Watchers SmartPoints, *11 WW Freestyle SmartPoints.
-Enjoy!
+According to my calculations, each serving of this Greek-Inspired Potato Salad has about 294 calories and

-If you enjoy this potato salad with Mediterranean flavors, be sure to check out some of my other Weight Watchers friendly potato salad recipes including Slow Cooker German Potato Salad, Light & Zesty Southwestern Sweet Potato Salad, WW Chicken Potato Salad, Creamy Red White & Blue Potato Salad and WW Dill Potato Salad
+If you enjoy this potato salad with Mediterranean flavors, be sure to check out some of my other Weight Watchers friendly potato salad recipes including Slow Cooker German Potato Salad, Light & Zesty Southwestern Sweet Potato Salad, WW Chicken Potato Salad, Creamy Red, White and Blue Potato Salad and WW Dill Potato Salad

-If you’ve made this Greek Potato Salad, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Potato Salad, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Greek Potato Salad Recipe